Family celebrating Carnaval together

 Street Carnaval Etiquette

-The city takes care of diverting traffic, provide security, and install public restrooms or chemical toilets.
-There are fines for littering, and for peeing in public.
+Each bloco must request a permit from the city government to avoid complete chaos.
+The city takes care of diverting traffic, provides security, and installs public restrooms or chemical toilets.
+There are fines for littering and for peeing in public.
 Please respect the areas that host bandas and blocos.
-Blocos are private enterprises, and earnings with rehearsal parties and the sale of T-shirts help cover the costs of the event.
-As there are themed blocos, dress accordingly and enjoy!
+Beware of pickpockets..

 Our Latest Facebook Posts